Roku Marketing Email Design System

 To eliminate the disconnect between design and production, I built a modular email design system where every Figma module had a 1:1 equivalent in Braze, removing interpretation entirely.
 The result was a system where design decisions made in Figma could be executed consistently in Braze, eliminating interpretation and enabling the team to more than double campaign output without increasing the burden on either team.

 I led the system end-to-end: auditing historical campaigns, defining the module architecture, and building the Figma library.
-I partnered with a marketing operations specialist on the Braze content block library, providing a structured module specification and reviewing all outputs against the Figma components.
+I partnered with a marketing operations manager (Mike Jones), who developed the Braze content block library based on my module specifications.

 Challenge